 Distance: 6.7 Miles RT, 800-1000 ft gain/loss, 4-7 hour hike, depending on pace

 Our hike to Blackstar Canyon Falls was a challenge.
-Not in distance or bouldering, but in backpacking for Christopher ; full gear including 1 1/2 liter of water added his pack to a little over 6lbs.
+Not in distance or bouldering, but in endurance for Christopher; He had his Deuter 40L backpack with full gear, including 1 1/2 liter of water, snacks, sleeping bag and extra clothes.

 We arrived to the trailhead parking lot at 12:20pm.
 No time to waste, hopped out of car, packs on, let’s do this we said.
 Right off the back, Christopher was not happy with the heavy pack.
 Having weight on your back slows you down tremendously, and more effort needs to be put into your body.